Nick Senzel Player Props: Reds vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.21 team ERA ranks 16th across all league pitching staffs.
+- The Marlins' 4.21 team ERA ranks 15th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.